swcarpentry/shell-novice/_episodes/02-filedir.md

 {: .callout}

 Underneath `/Users`,
-we find one directory for each user with an account on Nelle's machine, her colleagues *imhotep* and *larry*.
+we find one directory for each user with an account on Phillipa's machine, her colleagues *imhotep* and *larry*.

 ![Like other directories, home directories are sub-directories underneath